Gaudreau scores winner in shootout, Flames beat Stars 3-2

 Calgary scored 1:29 later on its first power play on Lindholm’s shot from just inside the blue line.
 Hanifin tied the game at 2 at 5:32, trailing a 2-on-1 rush and taking a pass back in the slot from Mikael Backlund.

 NOTES: Flames D Michael Stone played for the first time this season after being a healthy scratch for the first three games.
-Stone replaced D Oliver Kylington in the lineup. … Dallas D Taylor Fedun was scratched, allowing Hanley to make his season debut. … The Stars had started the season 0 for 13 on the power play.
+Stone replaced D Oliver Kylington in the lineup. .
+Dallas D Taylor Fedun was scratched, allowing Hanley to make his season debut.

 UP NEXT